CamHenlin/iMessageWebClient/README.md

 # iMessage Web Client

+## note: no longer works in OS X 10.11 for sending iMessages.
+### Apple took away Messages.app UI scripting capabilities in OS X 10.11 to prevent this type of software.
+You can report this as a bug to Apple at: https://developer.apple.com/bug-reporting/ Alternatively, you can contribute to https://github.com/CamHenlin/iMessageModule and help figure out a way around scripting Messages.app.

 ![iMessage web client screenshot](https://github.com/CamHenlin/imessagewebclient/raw/master/screenshot.png "screenshot of the iMessage web client in action")

 ## What is this?